MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/How-to-roll-out-teams.md

 ms.date: 1/28/2019
 ms.reviewer: LolaJ
 audience: admin
-description: Find the right path to rolling out Microsoft Teams in your organization.
+description: Whether your are rolling out all at once or starting in phases, plot a course to implement Microsoft Teams in your organization sucessfully.
 localization_priority: Priority
 search.appverid: MET150
 ms.collection: